Partial dependence plots

 Integer vector of length two, giving the resolution of the partial predictions.
 The first element indicates the resolution of the partial predictions; for Monte-Carlo integration, the second element gives the number of rows of the data to be sampled without replacement when averaging over values of the other predictors.

-variable in the model.
-Results in partial prediction plots, conditional on
+Atomic character vector, referencing the name of one variable in the model.
+Results in partial prediction plots, conditional on the moderator.
+If

-lines/boxplots are plotted for each factor level.
-If moderator
+references a factor variable, separate lines/boxplots are plotted for each factor level.
+Ifmoderator

-references a numeric variable, heatmaps are plotted - unless the moderator is
+references a numeric variable, heatmaps are plotted - unless the moderator is categorized using themod_levels

 Vector.
-If moderator
+If

-is continuous, specify
+is continuous, specify thresholds for thecut

-is categorized, and predictions are based on the median moderator value
+function.
+The continuous moderator is categorized, and predictions are based on the median moderator value within each category.
+You can callquantile

-moderator at specific quantiles.
-If moderator
+to cut the moderator at specific quantiles.
+Ifmoderator

-is a factor variable,
+is a factor variable, you can usemod_levels

-levels to retain in the plot (i.e., dropping the other factor levels).
+to specify a character vector with the factor levels to retain in the plot (i.e., dropping the other factor levels).- output

 Character.
 What type of output should be returned?
 Defaults to